makifcetinkaya/sdk-integrations/README.md

 ======

 - Android
-	- App with Ogury inside a Mopub Mediation.
+	- App with Ogury inside a Mopub Mediation
+	- Update the MyApp_Admob_Mediation project

+- All projects
+	- Clarify the redmine.md of sub-project in order to make the importants informations more visible